juglab/napari-n2v/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-n2v" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-n2v" is free and open source software.

 ## Issues

-If you encounter any problems, please [file an issue] along with a detailed description.
+Help us improve by [filing an issue] along with a detailed description.

 [napari]: https://github.com/napari/napari
 [Cookiecutter]: https://github.com/audreyr/cookiecutter